gbejula/devops-pbl/project6.md

 # PROJECT 6: WEB SOLUTION WITH WORDPRESS

-> ## STEP 1 -- PREPARE THE WEB SERVER
+> ## STEP 1: PREPARE THE WEB SERVER

 - Create 2 Red Hat instances

-  - The first Red Hat install is for the web server
+  - The first Red Hat instance is for the web server and the other Red Hat instance is for the database sever
   - Create 3 volumes for the web server, one at a time
   - Click on create volume to create the volumes
   - Each volume will have a size of 10GB and must be in the availability region of the web server